NBS5000/passwordGenerator/README.md

 ## <span style="color:green"> The Outcome</span>

 As the acceptance criteria has been met, the task is now complete.

+*As a caveat, the solution was originally built before fully checking the requirements, the requirements of prompts were then incorporated into the existing solution.*

 You can view the finished product [HERE](https://nbs5000.github.io/passwordGenerator/)